Scotland (Ben Nevis & Glen Coe) Hiking Weekend

 We will take a minibus from Dublin at 08.00 on the Friday morning, board the 11.30 ferry from Belfast and drive to our accommodation at Inchree near Glencoe.

-The return journey will have us back in Dublin at approx. 00.30 am on the Tuesday morning.
+The return journey will have us back in Dublin at approx. 20.00 on the Monday evening.

 The distance is 17km (10.75 miles), with approx 1300 metres of ascent.
 The hike should take around 8 hours to complete. ( Note that mountain weather can be unpredictable, and as a result we may have to alter the itinerary to make our climb on day 2).

 Beloved by car advert makers and James Bond movies, driving through the majestic Glen Coe is something that we never tire of.
 The valley is lined by a series of seemingly inaccessible towering peaks.
 We have a huge choice of mountains to climb here, and our exact itinerary will depend on the prevailing weather and our energy reserves on the day!

 Our options include Bidean nam Bian (1050m), Stob Ban (999m) and Stob Coire Raineach (925m).